What's the first thing you reach for when waking up?

 But the stock market?
-Break that and the economy crumbles.
+Break it, and the economy crumbles.

 A New Irrational Reality

-Can they stop people from discussing stocks, “sharing ideas” and collaborating on social media?
+Can they stop people from discussing stocks on social media, “sharing ideas,” and collaborating?

 If they figure out a way to do it, will they do it fairly and also drop the hammer on institutional investors with stronger rules and punishments to prevent “idea meetings”?